Wilcoxon-type Multivariate Cluster Elastic Net: Numerical Simulation

-Finally, we see the results of the error distribution, Factor 5.
+Now we see the results of the error distribution, Factor 1.5.
 In Error 1, the proposed method was almost stable for $p=12$ in the median APE, while SEN and MCEN were better than the proposed method for $p=100$.
 MCEN had the smallest MSE of ${\bm \beta}_s$ for both $p=12$ and $p=100$.
-However, the value differences among the methods were slight in both the median APE and the MSE of ${\bm \beta}_s$.
-In the case of Error 2, the situation where the error contains outliers, for both $p=12$ and $p=100$, the proposed method was better than the other compared methods in both the median APE and the MSE of ${\bm \beta}_s$.
-Focusing on the differences, the value differences between the proposed method and WLASSO were closer than those between the proposed method and MCEN and SEN. In Error 3, whose error distribution follows $t$ distribution, the median APE of the proposed method was better in $(\eta, \xi) = (0.25, 0.05), (0.25, 0.10)$, and $(0.50, 0.10)$, and MCEN had better results in the other pattern of $\eta$ and $\xi$.
-In the MSE of ${\bm \beta}_s$, the proposed method was the smallest for all for $p=12$, except $\eta = 0.25$.
-For $p=100$, MCEN was smaller than the proposed method; however, the differences were minor.
-Finally, in Error 4, the other heavy-tailed error distribution, the proposed method was better than all the other compared methods.
+However, the differences in values among the methods were small in both the median APE and the MSE of ${\bm \beta}_s$.
+In the case of Error 2 where the error contains outliers, for both $p=12$ and $p=100$, the proposed method was better than the other compared methods in both the median APE and the MSE of ${\bm \beta}_s$.
+Focusing on the differences, the differences in values between the proposed method and WLASSO were smaller than those between the proposed method and MCEN and SEN. In Error 3 with the error distribution following $t$ distribution, the median APE of the proposed method was better in $(\eta, \xi) = (0.25, 0.05), (0.25, 0.10)$, and $(0.50, 0.10)$, and MCEN had better results in the other pattern of $\eta$ and $\xi$.
+In the MSE of ${\bm \beta}_s$, the proposed method had the smallest values for all for $p=12$, except $\eta = 0.25$.
+For $p=100$, MCEN had smaller values than the proposed method; however, the differences were minor.
+Finally, in Error 4, which is another heavy-tailed error distribution, the proposed method was better than all the other compared methods.
 For $p=12$ in Error 4, WLASSO was also stable in terms of both the median of APE and MSE of ${\bm \beta}_s$ compared to MCEN and SEN.

+Next, we consider the results of the bias of $\bm{\beta}_s$ and the correlation of $\bm{B}$, as shown in Table \ref{bico1} to Table \ref{bico4}.
+Regarding the bias of $\bm{\beta}_s$, there were no large differences among all methods, and the bias values were small in all patterns.
+Specifically, the values of all methods were close to $0$ in $p=12$.
+In the correlation, all patterns showed that the correlation was higher with increasing values of $\eta$, with no differences according to $\xi$.
+The proposed method was better than the other methods in Error 1 for $p=12$ (Table \ref{bico1}), Error 2 (Table \ref{bico2}), Error 3 except $\xi=1.00$ for $p=12$ and that in $\eta = 0.25$ for $p=100$ (Table \ref{bico3}), and Error 4 (Table \ref{bico1}).
+The values of MCEN and SEN were greater than those of the proposed method in Error 1 except $\eta = 0.25$, while the results of Error 3 were closer to those of the proposed method.
+Additionally, the values in Error 2 and Error 4 were low compared to those of the proposed method.

+The results for the proportions of the contaminated distribution in simulation 2 are shown in Figure \ref{api_p50}, which is plotted by $\eta$.
+Figure \ref{api_p50} shows that the mean values of the proposed method are lower than those of the compared method in the presence of noise.
+Even when the proportion of noise in the error distribution increases, the trend of the values is not large compared to that of the compared methods.
+In this simulation results, MCEN and SEN showed particularly unstable estimation in the presence of noise.